keanuUwcRepos/csc738-cybersecurity-group-assignment/README.md

 1. The implementation of the application starts with the installation of the apk on an Android device.
 2. Pan over the initial marker, (in this case the introductory CAMS image) to find the initial clue, and use these clues to navigate to the following markers.
 3. Complete all of the clues in the **hint hunt** to find the hidden video, at the end.
+4. Once this has been completed the user would've gained knowledge on lab location within the CAMS building.

 #